.jpg&w=3840&q=75)

 Third-party reliance introduces governance risks, particularly around IP ownership, model explainability, and audit trails.

-Ethical concerns such as demographic bias or environmental impact (e.g., carbon cost of inference) may attract regulatory scrutiny post-launch.
+Ethical concerns such as demographic bias or environmental impact (e.g., carbon cost of inference) may attract regulatory scrutiny post-launch, making AI consulting and compliance critical.

 Long-term maintenance costs including monitoring, retraining, and version control—often exceed initial development investment.